The Eckert Family has a seven-generation commitment to farming in Southern Illinois.

 Eckert’s pledge to sustainable farming practices is unsurpassed.

-Sustainability in agriculture means meeting the food needs of the present without comprising the ability of future generations to do the same.
+Sustainability in agriculture means meeting the food needs of the present without compromising the ability of future generations to do the same.
 It encompasses farming methods that are environmentally sound, economically viable and protect public health.
 It also brings into consideration the working and living conditions of laborers, enhancement of the land upon which farming depends, the living and working conditions of laborers, and the ability to make the most efficient use of nonrenewable and on-farm resources.

 Our family has been farming in Southern Illinois for seven generations.
 And it’s our hope, the next generation of Eckert children will share their ancestor’s passion for providing nutritious, healthful foods for our local community while utilizing farming methods that protect our precious natural resources for their own children, grandchildren, great grandchildren and beyond.